yashwanth2804/elixr-distribution-ffmpeg-demo/README.md

 - Make sure to use the same cookie value (my_secret_cookie) on all nodes
 - The cookie can be set either via command line (as shown above) or in `config/config.exs`
 - Ensure the input and output directories exist and have proper permissions

+## Troubleshooting

+If you encounter issues:
+1. Ensure all directories exist and have proper permissions
+2. Verify FFmpeg is installed: `ffmpeg -version`
+3. Check node connectivity: `Node.list()` in IEx
+4. Verify the input file exists: `ls /root/elx_img/elx.png`

 ## Documentation